chris-bc/esp32-gravity/README.md

 Tab completion works as expected, and if you pause after typing a command its syntax will be displayed on the current line.

+### A Note On Bluetooth

+Many of the commands below, while initially written for 802.11 WiFi exploration,

 ### Using User-Specified SSIDs